Men’s Hair Loss & Male Pattern Baldness

 It is always possible to start hair loss treatments as long as you have some healthy hair follicles left.
 The key is early diagnosis and intervention to prevent further hair loss and the unwanted shrinking of hair follicles.
 The sooner you can start treatment, the more healthy hair follicles you are likely to have remaining, and the better the results you will get.
 A combination of different therapies like topical hair serums, oral medications, Nutrafol, and PRP can help stabilize hair loss and allow for regrowth to occur.
 Schedule a consultation with a board-certified dermatologist like Dr. Green as soon as you notice hair thinning or loss.
 Dr. Green will work with you to develop a hair loss treatment plan that promotes new hair growth and prevents further hair loss.

-Hair loss can be a devastating medical condition for men and women alike and, for many, can cause feelings of self-consciousness or low self-esteem.
+Hair loss can be devastating for men and women alike and, for many, can cause feelings of self-consciousness or low self-esteem.
 A wig or hairpiece can camouflage hair loss, but various medical treatments can help prevent additional hair loss and promote hair regrowth.
 The best course of action when you notice hair thinning is to schedule a consultation with an experienced board-certified dermatologist, such as Dr. Michele Green, in New York.
 If you are suffering from hair loss and thinning, whether you are in your 20s or 60s, Dr. Michele Green is here to help.

 Dr. Michele Green is an internationally renowned board-certified dermatologist with over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-invasive treatment options, including for hair thinning and loss.
 Dr. Green takes a holistic approach, customizing each patient’s hair loss treatment plan to cater best to their particular needs and goals.
 She is consistently identified as one of NYC’s best dermatologists by Super Doctors, Castle Connolly, and New York Magazine for her dedication to her patients and expertise.
 When you consult with Dr. Green at her private dermatology office in Manhattan’s Upper East Side neighborhood, she will work with you to create a personalized hair loss treatment plan that best promotes new hair growth and prevents future hair loss.
 To get started today, schedule a consultation with Dr. Green by calling the NYC office at 212-535-3088 or contacting us online.